Autocar India

 Current Kia Sonet (image used for representation).

 Kia India has been working on the second-generation Sonet (internal codename: QY2E), which is due for launch in 2027, our sources have indicated.
 While a design overhaul and a longer list of features are obvious, we understand that the next-generation Sonet will be underpinned by the same platform as the Syros.
-The Sonet, Kia's first compact SUV in the country, was introduced in September 2020 and underwent a facelift in January 2024.
+The Sonet, Kia's first compact SUV in the country, was introduced in September 2020 and got a facelift in January 2024.

 1. Newer K1 platform allows for OTA updates, remote diagnostics